During the Covid-19 Level 4 lockdown, the Social Security Appeal Authority will be closed.

-If you want to appeal to the Social Security Appeal Authority, you must do so within 3 months of the Benefits Review Committee’s decision.
+If you want to appeal to the Social Security Appeal Authority, you must do so within 60 working days of the Benefits Review Committee’s decision.

 If you make an appeal after the 60 working days has passed, you must state in a letter with your application why your appeal is late and why you think it should be accepted.

 To make an appeal, fill in the Notice of Appeal form and send it to us, making sure you include a copy of the committee’s decision:

 DX SX 11159

 There’s no fee to make an appeal to the Authority.

 You can present your own case or have a lawyer, or advocate, present it for you.